Joedir7-lab/network-recon.md/README.md

 ### Which devices should normal employees be allowed to access? ###
 All normal employees should be able to access
-- The printer

-so that employees can print work related documentation and important reports
+- The printer,So that employees can print work related documentation and important reports

-- The employee PC
+- The employee PC, So that employees can work on work related projects and communicate with teams access essential software, and remain productive

 ### Which device should have the strongest access controls? ###